opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 But `initial` and `value` should be any object that could be converted to a valid JSON string with the [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method.
 So it is in fact any JavaScript object with a couple limitations, for example `undefined`, `functions` and `symbols` are not valid JSON values.

 So we'll create the type `JsonValue` to specify those kind of objects.
-Create the file 'json.type.ts' in the `types` folder with the following content:
+Create the file `json.type.ts` in the `types` folder with the following content:

 ```typescript
 export type JsonValue = string | number | boolean | null | JsonValue[] | { [key: string]: JsonValue }